 The generous support of BGES members has allowed us to install interpretative signage of the utmost quality that will benefit visitors of a number of battlefields for many years to come.
-These include: North Anna, South Mountain & Crampton’s Gap, Van Dorn’s Holly Springs Raid, Perryville, Bermuda Hundred, and Cedar Creek.
+These include: North Anna, South Mountain & Crampton’s Gap, Van Dorn’s Holly Springs Raid, Perryville, Bermuda Hundred, Cedar Creek, Fort Branch and Grand Gulf.

 Medford Historical Society Civil War Photographs

 The BGES has provided $6,500 to fund software, equipment, and technical expertise to preserve the Medford Historical Society’s unique collection of 5,400 original Civil War images.
 Most of these were prepared in the expensive platinum method, which produced photographs of extraordinary clarity and detail.
 Currently, more than 800 images are fully digitized front and back, with another increment soon scheduled for posting.
 In 2018, BGES and Medford agreed to collaborate further in improving the provenance of the individual photos.
 It is and will be a “treasure hunt of many years.”
 Look for images and instructions on how to participate on the BGES Blog.
 If you cannot wait, you can get more information at: Medford Historical Society Civil War Photographs.

 The BGES worked with the Friends of Pamplin Historical Park to purchase a full-size and operational 12-pound Napoleon for the Pamplin Historical Park to enhance their outdoor classroom environment.
 BGES members invested $10,000 in the project.
 The Adventure Camp allows students and adults to live the life of a Civil War soldier for a weekend.
 Highlights of the event include the firing of various pieces of artillery.